zachblume/fieldplan/README.md

 - How many total phone calls and door knocks have we ever made?
 - This week, how many volunteers signed up for a new shift?
 - Whats our average week-over-week growth in shifts been?
-- What's our average number of relationships per volunteer in Reach?
 - How many positive IDs are we generating per newly scheduled shift on average?